 Flash “blinks” your champion towards the target location.
 Flash is the most common Summoner Spell in the game and has been so since the game’s origin.
 Only a few champions don’t use Flash regularly.

-Ghost increases your champion’s movement speed for 10 seconds, and the duration increases when getting a takedown against an enemy champion.
+Ghost increases your champion’s movement speed for 10 seconds.
 Ghost also makes your champion ignore unit collision, allowing the champion to go through minions.

 Heal your champion and the allied champion nearest to your mouse cursor within the spell’s range.
 Heal also grants bonus movement speed for a short duration.